 “E-Cigarettes May Raise Risk for Heart Attack” (New York Times)

 The Times article, by Nicholas Bakalar, was a virtual transcription of the University of California-San Francisco press release.
-The reporter didn’t even seek out opposing views — which is a shame because there is no shortage of experts who would be glad to dispute Glantz’s dubious claims.
+The reporter didn’t even seek out opposing views — which is a shame because there is no shortage of experts who would be glad to dispute Glantz’s dubious claims, and they wouldn’t be coil-building and vape-mod “experts.”
+They’d be respected scientists.

 Prof. Glantz is the career anti-smoking (and anti-vaping) activist based at UCSF, where he runs the Center for Tobacco Control Research and Education, one of the FDA-funded Tobacco Centers of Regulatory Science (TCORS).
 Glantz’s PhD in applied mechanics led to research on human heart tissue, and that earned him a professorship in cardiology.
 But his interest for most of four decades has been battling the tobacco industry.
 At least that’s what he thinks he’s doing.